epfl-ada/ada-2024-project-sparkling/README.md

 │   ├── data                      <- Data directory with methods related to it │   ├── models                    <- Model directory
 │   ├── utils                     <- Utility directory
-│   └── scripts                   <- Addtional scripts
+│   └── scripts                   <- Additional scripts
 │
 │
 ├── results.ipynb                 <- A well-structured notebook showing the results